How to deal with Dental Record Requests UK

 Breaches of data protection laws can result in criminal as well as civil liability (not to mention adverse publicity, which is increasingly the likely result of non-compliance) so it is not advisable to ignore requests for personal data.

 You must ensure that the identity of the patient is correct and that you are sending them their patient records.
 If you are in any doubt ask the patient for more information to help identify them.
 If you send the wrong records you will be in breach of the Data Protection Act and, as stated above, this could result in criminal or civil action against you.

 If the request is from a solicitor, ensure that the patient has consented to the records being sent to the solicitor and that they understand why the records are being sought.
 Most solicitors will use this standard form, because it sets out all the relevant information, but there is no requirement to do so.

-The fees that can be charges for copying records are as follows:
+The fees that can be charged for copying dental record requests in the UK are as follows:

 |Dental Records held electronically||£10|

 |Postage charges||You cannot charge an additional amount|

 |X-rays or scans||Should come within £50 unless the patient has a large number.
 In that case you may be able to justify copying charges onto film.|

 Please note that the fees are the maximum you can charge and you should be able to justify them.
 They are meant to cover your costs for reproducing the records.
 For example if the patient only has around 10 pages held manually, charging £50 for administration and copying charges is unlikely to be deemed reasonable.